dikortis/LetsTalkETC/Episodes/Episode_9.md

-right no but that brings up another question what if somebody makes a smart contract that after they let it loose and then they say oh I really wish I do that but they they wrote it in such a way that they can't stop it then what do you do get them saying because it's since your proof
+right no but that brings up another question what if somebody makes a smart contract that after they let it loose and then they say I really wish I do that but they wrote it in such a way that they can't stop it then what do you do get them saying because it's since your proof